 I don’t enjoy this.
 I want to be at home with my wife and three children, together in the same house, sharing our lives.

 This separation is the way it has to be during this particular season.
 There are some benefits but the cost of separation is high.
 For some, perhaps, not having the family routine we had become so accustomed to would be a trivial thing.
 I have a good job, an adequate income, this is a great blessing.

 Yet the evening routine with it’s ‘jungle hour’ when the kids become hyped-up and unruly, the wrestling of baths and pyjamas and nappies while trying to catch snippets of today’s news and tomorrow’s weather from the telly.
 Wanting to collapse with a cup of tea, just my lovely wife and I, but needing to do the bedtime routine first.
-The dishes to wash, toys to pick up yet again, stories to read for the hundredth time (does he ever tire of Thomas?).
+The dishes to wash, toys to pick up yet again, stories to read for the hundredth time (does he ever tire of Thomas the Tank Engine?).

 I miss these things, the mess of being a family together.